steveKapturowski/steveKapturowski.github.io/_posts/2015-05-01-understanding-similarity-with-markov-chains.md

 ## Commute Times and Hitting Times

-[Hitting times](http://en.wikipedia.org/wiki/Hitting_time) are a very interesting property that capture a considerable amount of the connectivity structure of a graph.
-But they might not map to the notion of similariy we want because it's not symmetric, i.e.: the hitting time from a to b is not the same as the hitting time from b to a.
+[Hitting times](http://en.wikipedia.org/wiki/Hitting_time) are a very interesting property that can capture a considerable amount of the connectivity structure of a graph.
+But depending on our application they might not map to the notion of similariy we want because it's not symmetric between vertices, i.e.: the hitting time from a to b is not the same as the hitting time from b to a.
 Fortunately there a very easy way to fix this: define the <i>commute time</i> $$ C_{ij} \equiv h_{ij} + h_{ji} $$ as the expected time to travel from i to j and then return back to i.

 Great!
 Now that we have a nice, symmetric notion of Markov similarity, how do we compute it?